NIME-conference/ECO_NIME/book_club/Meeting_2_Heinberg_Theres_No_App_For_That.md

 design of music technology, trying to reflect on how this book could influence the development of an agenda of our music technology.

-Alex commenting on her project with Jonny about the augmented arp (https://bionicharp.ist/), said that one element she was happy about it was the fact that they were not creating a new instrument, so no creating waste, but adapt an instrument that they already had (the arp).
+Alex commenting on her project with Johnny about the augmented harp (https://bionicharp.ist/), said that one element she was happy about it was the fact that they were not creating a new instrument, so no creating waste, but adapt an instrument that they already had (the arp).